- Episode 1: The Third Night (Prophecy)

 With tears brimming in his eyes, which he managed to control only with great effort, the father broke the deathly silence that had seized this home: “My love, go in peace.
 I shall care for our Senka more than for myself.”
-The aged woman turned to him with surprise, “But the godfather has yet to choose a name…,” and then she fell silent.
+The aged woman turned to him with surprise, “But the godfather, he has yet to choose a name…” and then she fell silent.
 The man’s look said it all.
 “The child will be called Senka.
 That was her mother’s dying wish.”

 (*In traditional folklore, the female name Senka has the same meaning as the word shadow, and remains in usage, though infrequently, as a name today.)